KaifArslan/CollaborativeTextEditor/README.md

 - Late joiner support via full-state synchronization
 - No locks or centralized edit ordering

-## Running the application: Three Options
+## Running the application: Two Options

 ### Option A — Run the JAR (if you have Java and JavaFX installed)